-“Still have a lot of work left to do?” asked Fanny.
+“Still have a lot of work left to do?” asked Franny.

 “Yes,” said Padma irritably, “don’t you?”

-“Oh, hush, Anthony,” said Fanny, blushing.
+“Oh, hush, Anthony,” said Franny, blushing.
 “Why?
 How’s the stuff on Qatar going?”

 “It’s a nightmare,” said Padma gloomily, “a complete nightmare.
 Missing all kinds of information.
 I’m just making it up as I go along and hoping it works out, honestly.”